aristanetworks/anta/docs/cli/get-inventory-information.md

 It will give you all information loaded in ANTA inventory from your [inventory file](../../usage-inventory-catalog/).

 !!! info Offline information only
-    By default information are only those not based on device connection.
-If you want to get information based on connection such as hardware, you should use `--connected` option.
+    By default only information not based on device connection is available.
+If you want to get information based on connection such as hardware model, you should use the `--connected` option.

 ### Example